San Antonio Wrongful Death Lawyer

 San Antonio Wrongful Death FAQs

 Losing a loved one to someone else’s carelessness can be jarring and fill you with grief.
 It is hard to think clearly about legal matters when you are trying to come to terms with such a significant loss.
 However, there are legal actions you can take to uphold the rights of the deceased.
-Claims of wrongful death can help you obtain retribution for the loss of your loved one.
-At Wyatt Law Firm, we believe that you should be well informed about wrongful death cases and what to expect if you choose to pursue it.
+At Wyatt Law Firm, we believe that you should be well informed about your wrongful death claim and what to expect if you choose to pursue it.

 Q. How do I prove wrongful death claims in San Antonio?

 Texas wrongful death cases require the pursuing plaintiff—generally the victim’s spouse, adult child, or parent—to show that the victim died as a result of injuries or illnesses sustained due to the intentional, reckless, or careless conduct of a third party.
 This may include an individual (such as a drunk driver), an entity vicariously responsible for that individual’s conduct (like a trucking company), or an entity directly liable for causing the death (such as a manufacturer of a defective product).

 The general rule described in CPRC § 71.003 is that surviving family members can bring wrongful death actions if the victim, had he lived, could have brought personal injury litigation for the underlying accident.
 Sometimes victims do file personal injury lawsuits before dying from their injuries or illnesses.
 This often occurs after victims sue corporations for marketing products that cause certain cancers.